-Kathryn Hellerstein is Professor of Germanic Languages and Literatures, specializing in Yiddish, and the Ruth Meltzer Director of the Jewish Studies Program at the University of Pennsylvania.
+Kathryn Hellerstein is Professor of Germanic Studies in the Department of Francophone, Italian, and Germanic Studies, specializing in Yiddish.
+She has been the Ruth Meltzer Director of the Jewish Studies Program at the University of Pennsylvania since 2016.

-Her books include a translation and study of Moyshe-Leyb Halpern's poems, In New York: A Selection, (Jewish Publication Society, 1982), Paper Bridges: Selected Poems of Kadya Molodowsky (Wayne State University Press, 1999), and Jewish American Literature: A Norton Anthology, of which she is co-editor (W. W. Norton, 2001).
+Hellerstein’s books include a translation and study of Moyshe-Leyb Halpern's poems, In New York: A Selection, (Jewish Publication Society, 1982), Paper Bridges: Selected Poems of Kadya Molodowsky (Wayne State University Press, 1999), and Jewish American Literature: A Norton Anthology, of which she is co-editor (W. W. Norton, 2001).
 Her monograph, A Question of Tradition: Women Poets in Yiddish, 1586-1987, won the Barbara Dobkin Prize in Women’s Studies from the Jewish Book Council for the 2014 National Jewish Book Award, and the Modern Language Association 2015 Fenia and Yakov Leviant Prize in Yiddish Studies.
-Hellerstein’s translations, poems, and many scholarly articles on Yiddish and Jewish American literature have appeared in journals and anthologies, including American Yiddish Poetry: A Bilingual Anthology (University of California Press, 1986), to which she was a major contributor.
-Hellerstein has received grants from the NEA, the NEH, and the Guggenheim Foundation, as well as from the Hadassah-Brandeis Institute, the Marcus Center at the American Jewish Archives, and the Center for Jewish Studies at Harvard.
-Her Women Yiddish Poets: An Anthology, is forthcoming from Stanford University Press.
-Hellerstein is currently writing a book, China through Yiddish Eyes: Cultural Translation in the Twentieth Century.
+She edited the selected essays of Irene Eber, Jews in China: Cultural Conversations, Changing Perceptions (Pennsylvania State University Press, 2020) and co-edited China and Ashkenazic Jewry: Transcultural Encounters (De Gruyter, 2022).

 Ph.D., Stanford University

-Yiddish language, Yiddish literature in translation, gender and Jewish literature, Jewish American literature, Jewish film, literary translation, Jews of the American Midwest, China and Jewish Culture
+Yiddish literature and language; modern Jewish literature; Jewish American literature; gender studies; translation studies and literary translation; film studies, Jews of the American Midwest, China and Jewish Culture.

 - GRMN 265: Yiddish in Eastern Europe